alicelieutier/canvas_game_starter/README.md

-# Basic website starter
+# Basic HTML canvas-based game starter

-This repository contains basic files to get you started with a HTML and Javascript website.
+This repository contains basic files to get you started with a canvas based game using Javascript.
 No library, nothing fancy.

 ## TODO